nodejs/node/doc/api/fs.md

 watching the *original* inode.
 Events for the new inode will not be emitted.
 This is expected behavior.

+In AIX, save and close of a file being watched causes two notifications - one for adding new content, and one for truncation.
+Moreover, save and close operations on some platforms cause inode changes that force watch operations to become invalid and ineffective.
+AIX retains inode for the lifetime of a file, that way though this is different from Linux / OS X, this improves the usability of file watching.
+This is expected behavior.

 #### Filename Argument

 <!--type=misc-->